Location: 30˚55.259'S 30˚35.355'E

 catch you latah – Noah Solt

-Photos are a collection of moments before and during passage and preparation whist on the dock.
+Photos are a collection of moments before and during passage and preparation whilst on the dock.

 1. Porthole sunrises

-2. Seth enjoying a few moment to read on deck
+2. Seth enjoying a few moments to read on the deck

 4. Zak attaching the halyards yesterday